FlyreelAI/sesemi/docs/source/quickstart.rst

 This assumes you have downloaded the imagewoof dataset to the *./data/imagewoof2* directory, but otherwise it should work out of the box.

+There is also a configuration file named standard that can be used as a starting point for custom configs or to train baseline models.

 --------
 Datasets
 --------